Polygon-Academy/Decentralized-University/Manuals/How_to_Join_University_DAO.md

 There are three types of contributors for this DAO:

-- University Blockchain Association
+- **Category 1**: University Blockchain Association
-- Individual Contributors: Scholars/Instructors/Developers/Researchers/Students
+- **Category 2**: Individual Contributors: Scholars/Instructors/Developers/Researchers/Students
+- **Category 3**: Education Institutions/Education Communities/Instructors
-- Company/Project Partners
+- **Category 4**: Company/Project Partners

 <br/>

-## As a **University Blockchain Association**
+## 1. As a **University Blockchain Association**

+### Requirements:

+- Your Association should be founded in the University/College Community.
+- Enthusiam in Blockchain and willing to learn from the community.
+Definitely encourage your association to share your understandings and insights to the community as well.

+### Procedure:

 1. Fork this Repo
 2. Add your Logo image in a web-safe format to the `Assets\Logos` folder, name your logo as `Your_University.jpg/png`.